 In classrooms all across the United States and in English-speaking schools abroad, Giraffe K-12 programs help students build lives as courageous and compassionate citizens, while teaching academic and life skills.
 In launching its K-12 programs, beginning in 1991, the Project was a pioneer in creating the concept and Best Practices of what came to be called "service learning."

-Recognizing that inspiration needs to be combined with skills-building and practice in order to be effective, the Project designed its K-12 programs to give kids meaningful opportunities from kindergarten on up to assess needs in their schools and communities, then design and carry out service projects that help meet them.
+The "learning" in "service learning:" Recognizing that inspiration needs to be combined with skills-building and practice in order to be effective, the Project designed its K-12 programs to give kids meaningful opportunities from kindergarten on up to assess needs in their schools and communities, then design and carry out service projects that help meet them.

 As they take on their projects, students learn and practice skills in language arts, social studies and math.
 They also learn and practice critical thinking skills, as well as the skills of civic engagement such as planning, working in teams, fundraising, resolving conflicts, speaking in public, campaigning for their cause, making good decisions and taking responsibility.
 They use democratic processes to campaign for their causes, to choose which one they’ll work together on, and each contributing what they do best to the team effort.

 With funding from the Kellogg and two dozen other foundations, the Giraffe Project spent 10 years and over a million dollars creating and distributing K-12 programs that remain the gold standard for service learning worldwide.
-Read more about service learning here, in English.
-The same resource in Spanish is here.

 Civic Engagement.
 We also describe Giraffe K-12 programs as "civic engagement," to emphasis their role in helping kids become courageous and compassionate citizens.
 By guiding kids through real-world experiences in participating actively in civic affairs— starting in the schoolyard and extending out from there—the programs let kids see the positive difference their actions can make in their communities.
 They learn that they are valuable members of society now and can live their entire lives as involved citizens.